2 Diagnostic horizons and other differentiae

 2. Peds 50 to 100 mm with degree of packing at least very high; or

-3. Peds 100+ mm with degree of packing at least high; OR
+3. Peds 100 mm or larger with degree of packing at least high; OR

-1. The soil material is sand or loamy sand and has an extremely high degree of packing; or
+1. The soil texture class is sand or loamy sand and has an extremely high degree of packing; or

-2. The soil material has a particle-size group other than sandy and has at least a high degree of packing.
+2. The soil material has a texture group other than sandy and has at least a high degree of packing.

 A slowly permeable layer is significant for the land use, genetic and hydrological understanding of soils.
-It may overlap a number of other diagnostic horizons — for example, the fragipan, argillic horizon, densipan, humus-pan or ortstein horizons and lithic or paralithic contacts.
+Other diagnostic horizons that frequently also function as slowly permeable layers are fragipans, argillic horizons, densipans, humus-pans or ortstein-pans and lithic or paralithic contacts.

 Sodic Features

-A horizon with sodic features has significant exchangeable sodium.
-This is not necessarily related to a high soluble salt content.
-A sodic horizon is given the notation suffix n (e.g. Btn, BCn).
+A horizon with sodic features, identified by the horizon notation suffix n, has significant exchangeable sodium and is not necessarily characterised by a high soluble salt content.
 It has BOTH

 1. Either